Guidelines for the University of Auckland support for trans and gender diverse students’ legal name change

 The applicant will provide the Pro Vice-Chancellor (Equity) with documentary confirmation within two months that the name change has been made and with copies of receipts for the payments.

-- Trans students and staff are encouraged to join Trans on Campus (firstname.lastname@example.org), which is a support network, social group and advocacy group for gender diverse students and staff.
+- Trans and gender diverse students and staff are encouraged to join Trans on Campus (firstname.lastname@example.org), which is a support network, social group and advocacy group for gender diverse students and staff.

 - To join the LGBTI Student and Staff Network, which is coordinated by the Equity Office, contact Dr Terry O’Neill (email@example.com), Director - Student Equity.

-The Pro Vice-Chancellor (Equity) and the Equity Office are committed to on-going responsiveness to and support for trans students and staff.
+The Pro Vice-Chancellor (Equity) and the Equity Office are committed to on-going responsiveness to and support for trans and gender diverse students and staff.
 We welcome feedback on how this support may be enhanced.

 Ms Trudie McNaughton, Pro Vice-Chancellor (Equity)